Tech-at-DU/ACS-2941-1-Eng-Careers-Comm-Interview/Lessons/08-Resume-Lab-I.md

 1. **Audit** your current resume against concrete, specific criteria — not "does it look nice"
 1. **Rewrite** weak resume bullets into outcome-driven ones
 1. **Identify** gaps in your portfolio that a hiring manager or an ATS would flag
+1. **Tailor** your resume's language toward a specific real job listing

 ## Warm-Up: Resume Self-Audit (10 min)